 Guests at Lake Tourist can relax in their therapeutic sauna and admire the lakeside views the hotel has to offer.

 Located 800 m from Lotte World Tower and & Lotte World Mall, Delight hotel provides a budget-mid range accommodation to suit your needs.

 It houses a decent restaurant, free bikes, and a bar.
-This is not luxury, but the money you save can be spent on the shopping sprees and activities you choose to do in Seoul.
+This is not luxury, but the money you save can be spent on the shopping sprees and activities you do in Seoul.

 The bottom line

-It’s cheap, reliable and foreigner-friendly.
-Therefore, wherever you decide to stay, you can easily get around without having to worry too much.
+It’s cheap, reliable, and foreigner-friendly.
+Therefore, wherever you stay, you can easily get around without having to worry too much.

 Overall, your choice of accommodation depends on what type of holiday you’re looking for.

 If you’re coming with a family, you probably don’t want to be Itaewon or Hongdae.
 However, a group of young backpackers looking for a good time; well these places might just be up your street.
-Wherever you stay, you’re going to have a great time in Seoul!
+Wherever you stay, you will have a brilliant time in Seoul!